-On April 19, 2022, Alkermes Pharma Ireland Limited commenced binding arbitration proceedings to settle, among other things, whether, notwithstanding Janssen Pharmaceutica's partial termination of two license agreements with the Company, it has a continuing obligation to pay royalties on sales in the U.S. of INVEGA SUSTENNA, INVEGA TRINZA, INVEGA HAFYERA and CABENUVA, products developed under or enabled by these license agreements.
+In April 2022, Alkermes Pharma Ireland Limited commenced binding arbitration proceedings to settle, among other things, whether, notwithstanding Janssen Pharmaceutica N.V.'s partial termination of two license agreements with the Company, Janssen Pharmaceutica has a continuing obligation to pay royalties on sales in the U.S. of INVEGA SUSTENNA, INVEGA TRINZA, INVEGA HAFYERA and CABENUVA.
+The request for arbitration seeks, among other remedies, a declaration that Janssen Pharmaceutica N.V. is in breach of the license agreements and a resumption of royalty payments for sales of the relevant products in the U.S. On December 21, 2022, the Company received the Interim Award in these proceedings from the Tribunal.
+In the Interim Award, the Tribunal agreed with the Company's position that, while Janssen Pharmaceutica N.V. may terminate the agreements, it may not continue to sell Products (as defined in the agreements) developed during the term of the agreements without paying royalties pursuant to the terms of the respective agreements.
+The Company will engage with Janssen Pharmaceutica N.V. and the Tribunal in additional proceedings prior to the Tribunal's issuance of a final award.
 The arbitration is to be conducted pursuant to the Institute for Conflict Prevention and Resolution (CPR) Rules for Non-Administered Arbitration.
-The request for arbitration seeks, among other remedies, a declaration that Janssen Pharmaceutica is in breach of the license agreements and a resumption of royalty payments for sales of the relevant products in the U.S. The Company intends to enforce its contractual rights and defend its intellectual property against any unauthorized use.